-1:32:02 Mayor bangs the gavel.
+Mayor bangs the gavel.
 Councillor Pender continues to speak.
 Mayor states "Quiet."
 Councillor Pender states "We haven't had any training on this yet Mr. Mayor.
 So I would like to have some training before we proceed."
-1:32:09 Mayor states "One more time."
+Mayor states "One more time."
 Councillor Pender states "Very respectful Mr. Mayor."
 Mayor states "Be quiet."
 Councillor Pender states "Very respectful.
-1:32:15 Mayor provides instructions to Municipal Enforcement Officer to remove Councillor Pender.
+Mayor provides instructions to Municipal Enforcement Officer to remove Councillor Pender.
 Councillor Pender states "Seriously?"
 Mayor states "You've been told.
 You will respect the Chair."
 There is a back and forth between the Councillor and the Mayor.
 Councillor Pender states that there will be a complaint about the Mayor's conduct.
-1:32:59 Councillor Pender collects his things while asking whether everyone supports the Mayor's decision.
-1:33:36 Deputy Mayor Chaisson states "It's not funny Mr. Mayor.
+Councillor Pender collects his things while asking whether everyone supports the Mayor's decision.
+Deputy Mayor Chaisson states "It's not funny Mr. Mayor.
 It's not funny when we're told to be quiet and if we don't we get removed."
 Deputy Mayor states that the Chambers should be a safe space for the exchange and debate.

-Interview with Cathy Peddle
+Interview with

-Cathy Peddle is a resident of the City of Corner Brook.
-She stated that she is very interested in municipal politics and routinely watches the meetings of Council.
-She stated that initially she would watch Council meetings on television, but now usually attends in person.
-She stated that she felt compelled to file her complaint because she believes that the Mayor acted in an unprofessional and inappropriate manner.
+is a second resident of the City of Corner Brook.
+Second stated that second is very interested in municipal politics and routinely watches the meetings of Council.
+Second stated that initially second would watch Council meetings on television, but now usually attends in person.
+Second stated that second felt compelled to file second believes that the Mayor acted in an unprofessional and inappropriate manner.

-Peddle stated that the complaint contained at Appendix A was her complaint.
-When asked, Peddle stated that an individual assisted in her drafting her complaint.
-Peddle stated that she refused to name the individual who helped her draft the complaint because she had given her word to the person that she would not disclose her name.
-She stated that the individual who helped he draft the complaint was related to an individual on council, was present in the Chamber that night, and was not related to Councillor Pender.
-Peddle was cautioned that I may draw an adverse inference from her refusal to name the individual and she acknowledged the caution but continued to withhold the information.
+stated that the complaint contained at Appendix A was a complaint.
+When asked, and stated that an individual assisted in a drafting complaint.
+The stated that is refused to name the individual who helped is draft the complaint because is had given is word to the person that is would not disclose is name.
+If stated that the individual who helped is draft the complaint was related to an individual on council, was present in the Chamber that night, and was not related to name the individual and is acknowledged the caution but continued to withhold the information.

-Peddle stated that she had prior dealings with the Respondent.
-Peddle stated that she is part of a community group that is opposed to the establishment of a crematorium in her neighbourhood.
-She stated that she had filed a human rights complaint against the City.
-Peddle stated that it is her belief that the Respondent wields his authority in a inappropriate manner.
+stated that we had prior dealings with the Respondent.
+Stated that we is part of a community group that is opposed to the establishment of a crematorium in we neighbourhood.
+Stated that we had filed a human rights complaint against the City.
+Stated that it is we belief that the Respondent wields his authority in a inappropriate manner.

-Peddle stated that she has emailed the Respondent "hundreds of times" in relation to the crematorium.
-Peddle stated that it was her belief that the Respondent contributed to the death of her neighbour because he refused to deny the permit for the crematorium.
-Peddle stated that it is her belief that the Respondent, or a family member, has some financial interest in the crematorium or in the approval of the crematorium.
+stated that it was belief that the Respondent "hundreds of times" in relation to the crematorium. stated that it was belief that the Respondent contributed to the death of belief that the Respondent, or a family member, has some financial interest in the crematorium or in the approval of the crematorium.

-Peddle stated that when the Respondent ejected Councillor Pender from the Chambers that he yelled in a loud voice and that he had an enraged look on his face.
-Peddle stated that it was her belief that the decision to eject Councillor Pender from the Chambers was indicative of the Respondent's frequent abuse of authority.
-Peddle cited the example of allowing skateboarders to use public space and benches as an example of the Mayor exceeding his authority.
-Peddle also stated that the Mayor allowed a snow clearing contractor to use a softball field for storage which resulted in damage to the field.
+stated that when the Respondent ejected Councillor Pender from the Chambers that he yelled in a loud voice and that he had an enraged look on his face.
+Stated that it was belief that the decision to eject Councillor Pender from the Chambers was indicative of the Respondent's frequent abuse of authority.
+Cited the example of allowing skateboarders to use public space and benches as an example of the Mayor exceeding his authority.
+Security also stated that the Mayor allowed a snow clearing contractor to use a softball field for storage which resulted in damage to the field.

-Peddle stated that it was her belief that the Respondent was known to say rude things to individuals both in and out of Chambers.
-Peddle stated that the behaviour of the Respondent on March 13 was "off the charts" compared to other incidents.
-Peddle also noted that the Respondent was laughing when Councillor Pender was leaving the room.
+stated that it was belief that the Respondent was known to say rude things to individuals both in and out of Chambers.
+Stated that the behaviour of the Respondent on March 13 was "off the charts" compared to other incidents.
+Stated that the behaviour of that the Respondent was laughing when Councillor Pender was leaving the room.